 Pure Shilajit Resources

-If you have arrived here looking for information about what is shilajit and what its many benefits are, you are in the right place.
+If you are looking for information about what is shilajit and what its many benefits are, you are in the right place.
 We seek to share its rich history as well as what modern science has to say about shilajit.
 But, of course, to truly know its benefits you must try shilajit for yourself.

 What is shilajit in traditional medicine?

-Because of its legendary benefits, many cultures have used shilajit for healing and rejuvenation.
+Because of its legendary benefits, many cultures have used shilajit for healing, revitalization and rejuvenation.
 This has resulted in the amazing substance having many names: shilajeet, silajit, salajeet, shilajita, mineral pitch, asphaltum punjabianum, black asphaltum, to name a few.
 The high-altitude Himalayan variety is famed for its quality and potency.

 What does Modern Research say about shilajit?